 This high performing jacket is loaded with useful ski features.
 It has a powder skirt to keep drafts and snow from getting up your back if you take a tumble, and the hood will fit over most ski helmets.
 Unfortunately, we find the hood's drawcord system very difficult to use with gloves.
 The pull cords to tighten the hood are located inside the collar and almost impossible to find with gloves and goggles on.
 We greatly prefer hoods with drawcords outside the collar like the Billie Coat and Patagonia Untracked jackets.

 Other features we love on the Tiya are all the functional pockets including a sleeve pass pocket and interior zip and goggle drop-in pocket.

 The Tiya is a great pick for wearing to the ski resort.
 It will keep you comfortable in most climates with its light insulation.
 It can also double for an all-around winter jacket and apres ski or around town piece as well because of its simple, tailored design.

 Here is the major drawback of the Tiya - it costs $800!
-There are other products in this review, including our Editors' Choice award winner the Primo Down that retail for less and are a much better value.
+There are other products in this review, including our Editors' Choice Award winner the Primo Down that retail for less and are a much better value.
 If you're looking for a fancy jacket, that people will know you paid a premium for because of the Arc'teryx label, this is for you.

-This simple and classic ski jacket is high quality, high performing and comes with a high price tag.
+This simple and classic ski jacket is of high quality, high performing and comes with a high price tag.
 It is comfortable and warm and fits like a glove.
 It is not bulky and will give you a tailored silhouette, but doesn't leave much room for layering unless you size up.

 — Jessica Haist